lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-db/README.md

 - macOS: `brew install sqlite`
 - Ubuntu: `sudo apt-get install sqlite3 libsqlite3-dev`

-You can open the database we provided you to make some queries on it:
+You can open the database we provided by running:

 ```bash
 sqlite3 lib/db/jukebox.sqlite
 ```

-You are now in the interactive sqlite3 console and you can write your SQL queries to the database.
-You can exit the sqlite3 console with `.quit` or `CTRL+D`.
+You are now in the interactive `sqlite3` console and you can write your SQL queries to the database.
+You can exit the `sqlite3` console with `.quit` or `Ctrl + D`.

 ## Tools